Machine Learning Assessment: implications to cybersecurity: Nonparametric Methods for Estimating the Error Rate of a Classification Rule

 \subsection{Estimating the Standard Error of Error Rate Estimators}

-What have been discussed above are different methods to estimate the error rate of a trained classification rule, e.g., cross validation, .632, .632+, conditional on that training set; alternatively, to estimate the mean error rate, as an expectation over the population of training datasets, like the LOOB estimator.
+What have been reviewed above are several resampling methods: the CV, .632, and .632+ estimate the conditional error rate of a classification rule, conditional on that training dataset; and the LOOB estimates the mean error rate, where the expectation is taken over the population of training datasets.
 Regardless of what the estimator is designed to estimate, it is still a function of the current dataset $\mathbf{t}$, i.e., it is a random variable.
-If $\widehat{Err}_{\mathbf{t}}^{_{\left( 1\right) }}$ is considered, it estimates a constant real-valued parameter $E_{0F}E_{F}L(y_{0},\eta_{\mathbf{t}}(x_{0}))$ with expectation taken over all the trainers and then over all the testers, respectively; this is the overall mean error rate.
-Yet, $\widehat{Err}_{\mathbf{t}}^{_{\left( 1\right) }}$ is a random variable whose variability comes from the finite size of the available dataset.
+If, e.g., the LOOB estimator $\widehat{\Err}_{\mathbf{t}}^{_{\left( 1\right) }}$ is considered, it estimates a constant real-valued parameter $\MEAN_{0F}\MEAN_{F}L(y_{0},\eta_{\mathbf{t}}(x_{0}))$ with expectation taken over all the trainers and then over all the testers, respectively; this is the overall mean error rate.
+Yet, $\widehat{\Err}_{\mathbf{t}}^{_{\left( 1\right) }}$ is a random variable whose variability comes from the finite size of the available dataset.
 If the classifier is trained and tested on a very large number of observations, this would approximate training and testing on the entire population, and the variability would shrink to zero.
 This also applies for any performance measure other than the error rate.
+So, we are interested now in estimating $\Var_{\mathbf{t}}\widehat{\Err}_{\mathbf{t}}^{_{\left(1\right) }}$, the variance of the estimator, not estimating $\Var_{\mathbf{t}}\Err_{\mathbf{t}}$, the variance of the true performance.

-The next question then is, having estimated the mean performance of a classifier, what is the associated uncertainty of this estimate, i.e., can an estimate of the variance of this estimator be obtained from the same training dataset? \cite{Efron1997ImprovementsOnCross} proposed using the influence function method, see Section \ref{subsubsec:influence}, to estimate the uncertainty (variability) in $\widehat{Err}_{\mathbf{t}}^{_{\left( 1\right) }}$.
-The reader is alerted that estimators that incorporate a piece of the apparent error are not suitable for the influence function method.
-Such estimators are not smooth because the apparent error is not smooth.
-By recalling the definitions of Section~\ref{subsubsec:influence}, $\widehat{Err}_{\mathbf{t} }^{_{\left( 1\right) }}$ is now the statistic $s(\hat{F})$.
-Define $N_{i}^{b}$ to be the number of times the case $t_{i}$ is included in the bootstrap $b$.
-Also, define the following notation:
+The next question then is, having estimated the mean performance of a classifier: what is the associated uncertainty of this estimate.
+Said differently: can an estimate of the variance of this estimator be obtained from the same training dataset?~\cite{Efron1997ImprovementsOnCross} proposed the use of the IF method (Sec.~\ref{subsubsec:influence}), to estimate the uncertainty (variability) in $\widehat{\Err}_{\mathbf{t}}^{_{\left( 1\right) }}$.
+The reader is alerted that estimators that incorporate a piece of the apparent error are not suitable for the IF method.
+Such estimators are not smooth because the apparent error itself is not smooth.